METALS-Copper falls after Fed announcement; fiscal worries drag

 higher taxes could hit capital gains, too."

-Copper prices have risen more than 7 percent in the past month, and the
+Copper prices have risen more than seven percent in the last month and the

-metal is now up by more than 6 percent on the year.
+metal is now up by more than six percent on the year.

-Prospects for the euro zone got a boost as the European Union reached a
+Putting pressure on base metals, the euro fell to a session low against the

-landmark deal to make the European Central Bank the bloc's top banking
+dollar, with traders reporting euro selling by long-term investors on top of

 WEAK FUNDAMENTALS